mmalecki/resourceful-webhooks/README.md

     npm install resourceful-webhooks

 ## Usage
-Following example will request `127.0.0.1:8000` when `Resource` is created.
+Following example will `POST` to `127.0.0.1:8000/?event=create` when `Resource` is created.

+Request body is the created document.

 ```js
 var resourceful = require('resourceful');